nodejs/node-addon-api/doc/basic_types.md

 empty value will result in an exception.
 An empty value is distinct from JavaScript `null` or `undefined`, which are valid values.

-When C++ exceptions are disabled at compile time, a method with a `Value` return type may return an empty value to indicate a pending exception.
+When C++ exceptions are disabled at compile time, a method with a `Napi::Value` return type may return an empty value to indicate a pending exception.
 If C++ exceptions are not being used, callers should check the result of `Env::IsExceptionPending` before attempting to use the value.